PowerDNS/pdns/docs/markdown/authoritative/backend-generic-sql.md

 serial set to `0` in the database.
 The serial in SOA responses is set to the highest value of the `change_date` field in the "records" table.

+# Handeling DNSSEC signed zones
+To enable DNSSEC processing, the `backend-dnssec` option must be set to 'yes'.

+## Rules for filling out DNSSEC fields
+Two additional fields in the 'records' table are important: 'auth' and 'ordername'.
+These fields are set correctly on an incoming zone transfer, and also by running `pdnsutil rectify-zone`.

+The 'auth' field should be set to '1' for data for which the zone itself is authoritative, which includes the SOA record and its own NS records.

+The 'auth' field should be 0 however for NS records which are used for delegation, and also for any glue (A, AAAA) records present for this purpose.
+Do note that the DS record for a secure delegation should be authoritative!

+The 'ordername' field needs to be filled out depending on the NSEC/NSEC3 mode.
+When running in NSEC3 'Narrow' mode, the ordername field is ignored and best left empty.
+In NSEC/NSEC3 mode, the ordername field should be NULL for any glue but filled in for all delegation NS records and all authoritative records.
+In NSEC3 opt-out mode, ordername is NULL for any glue and insecure delegation NS records, but filled in for secure delegation NS records and all authoritative records.

+In 'NSEC' mode, it should contain the *relative* part of a domain name, in reverse order, with dots replaced by spaces.
+So 'www.uk.powerdnssec.org' in the 'powerdnssec.org' zone should have 'uk www' as its ordername.

+In 'NSEC3' non-narrow mode, the ordername should contain a lowercase base32hex encoded representation of the salted & iterated hash of the full record name.
+`pdnsutil hash-zone-record zone record` can be used to calculate this hash.

+In addition, PowerDNS fully supports empty non-terminals.
+If you have a zone example.com, and a host a.b.c.example.com in it, rectify-zone (and the AXFR client code) will insert b.c.example.com and c.example.com in the records table with type NULL (SQL NULL, not 'NULL').
+Having these entries provides several benefits.
+We no longer reply NXDOMAIN for these shorter names (this was an RFC violation but not one that caused trouble).
+But more importantly, to do NSEC3 correctly, we need to be able to prove existence of these shorter names.
+The type=NULL records entry gives us a place to store the NSEC3 hash of these names.

+If your frontend does not add empty non-terminal names to records, you will get DNSSEC replies of 3.1-quality, which has served many people well, but might lead to issues in the future.

 # Queries
 From version 4.0.0 onward, the generic SQL backends use prepared statements for their queries.
 Before 4.0.0, queries were expanded using the C function 'snprintf'